scpchicken/assembly-for-noobs/README.md

 # Registers
+- registers are prefixed with a % symbol
 - all non-xmm registers have a 64, 32, 16, 8 bit sections (same register, different chunks)
 - only rax, rbx, rcx, rdx have a 16-8 bit higher (h) byte section [![register and subregister image](https://i.postimg.cc/PxNWm9Wg/image-1.jpg)](https://postimg.cc/vgFxyPSh)